 Volunteer host Mike Nightingale said: “Being a volunteer at Puke Ariki is great fun.
 We are accepted as part of the staff and our work valued.
 There is plenty of intellectual and social stimulation.
 As citizens of this fabulous place, we are proud to represent Puke Ariki as a showcase for our visitors and family.”

 And volunteers are not just welcome at Puke Ariki – the community libraries at Bell Block, Waitara, Inglewood and Oakura would all welcome more volunteers.

-2. Complete page 2 of Section 1 and pages 3 and 4 of Section 2 of the police request and consent form.
+2. complete page 2 of Section 1 and pages 3 and 4 of Section 2 of the police request and consent form.
 You will need to do this with the assistance of a Justice of the Peace or lawyer.
-There is a Justice of the Peace Service desk at Puke Ariki available on Wednesdays 5.30pm-7.00pm and Saturdays 10.00am – 12.30pm.
+There is a Justice of the Peace Service desk at Puke Ariki available on Wednesdays 5.30pm-7.00pm, and Tuesdays and Saturdays 10.00am – 12.30pm.

-3. Return both forms to the Volunteer Coordinator, Puke Ariki, Private Bag 2025, New Plymouth 4342.
+Return both forms to the Visitor Experiences Coordinator, Puke Ariki, Private Bag 2025, New Plymouth 4340.